 Save your Yahoo emails.

-There is always a chance that you may need to access your old emails in future.
+There is always a chance that you may need to access your old emails in the future.
 Therefore, to avoid regrets and disappointment, create a backup of your account before deleting your Yahoo email address.
-We’ve added the instructions for doing this below.
+We've added the instructions for doing this below.
 Review them and take the necessary steps before you begin!

 - Cancel your active Yahoo subscriptions in case you are using any paid Yahoo services.
 If you don't cancel them, Yahoo may continue charging you even after you delete your email account.